How can you use printed work orders on the shop floor?

 3. Click Print and choose whether you want to print a pallet card or a product label.

-Set up shop floor for barcode scanning
+Set up the shop floor for barcode scanning

 You don’t need a lot to use barcode scanning: start with a simple $20 barcode scanner from Amazon.
-Just search amazon for “barcode scanner”, and you’ll find several options.
+Just search Amazon for “barcode scanner,” and you’ll find several options.
 Buy one and connect it to a USB port.
 You can always upgrade later once you have experience with the basic scanners.

 When you use it with Prodio, you can begin collecting actual scans from the shop floor the day your scanner arrives.